jinnic/doodl-backend/README.md

 * View and like the doodles of other users.
 * Save doodles that they've created.
 * Search through doodles by name.
-* Remain auto logged in after sign-up/log-in.
+* Remain auto-logged in after sign-up/log-in.

 ### Built With ###